jamietre/CsQuery/README.md

 ## CsQuery - C# jQuery Port

-0.92
+11/11/11 - 0.95

+There have been many changes since the last update.
+Tests have been organized, substantial performance improvements (nearly doubling speed to parse HTML and clone objects), new methods to numerous to list.

+Release is imminent.

 - Extend can support Enumerable parameters containing objects
 - Added ability to select from other selector results (list of IDomObject)
-- Started in on Traversing test suite,
+- Started in on Traversing test suite

 8/1/2011 - 0.91